Ladislaus Jánki: Ancestry and early life

-He was born into a family of presume Italian origin, which possessed lands and villages in the Banate of Severin, the southeastern part of the Kingdom of Hungary.
+He was born into a family of presumed Italian origin, which possessed lands and villages in the Banate of Severin, the southeastern part of the Kingdom of Hungary.
 Their eponymous estate, the village of Jánk laid along the river Karas in Krassó County.
 According to historian Mihály Horváth, he was a relative of King Charles I, but there is no record of it.
 His father was Nicholas, from whom he inherited the village of Pacsinta (present-day Pačetin in Croatia).
 He had a brother, royal courtier Gregory, who also owned a portion of the settlement and presumably died in 1308.
 He also had a sister, Margaret, the spouse of Michael Szentmihályi from the gens Dorozsma.
 Ladislaus donated his portion in Pacsinta to his sister in 1330.
 The Jánki family belonged to the partisans of Charles I in his efforts to acquire the Hungarian throne.
 Ladislaus' cousins, Thomas, Paul and Nicholas played an active role in restoring and strengthening royal power against the oligarchs along the southern border of the kingdom.

 Jánki entered the Franciscans.
 He was a well-educated cleric skilled in theology and canon law.
 It is plausible that he is identical with that Minorite friar, who was referred to as King Charles' royal chaplain and personal confessor by a document issued in the Kingdom of Naples on 7 January 1316.
 He was an envoy of the king in this capacity.
 After the coronation of Pope John XXII, the Hungarian king sent his envoys, Dominican friar Peter and the Franciscan friar Jánki to Avignon to greet him in the spring of 1317.
 Among other issues, Charles requested the pope to appoint Jánki as the Archbishop of Kalocsa, which has not been filled for years.
 Peter became the new Bishop of Bosnia, while Jánki – as the candidate of the Hungarian monarch – was appointed his superior, the Archbishop of Kalocsa by Pope John XXII on 3 July 1317, after the annulment of the former election of Demetrius Vicsadoli.
 Simultaneously, Jánki also became the chancellor of the royal court, holding both dignities until his death.
 He was consecrated as bishop by Nicolò Albertini, the Cardinal-bishop of Ostia in the papal court on 15 August 1317 and was granted his pallium too by four additional cardinals.
 Jánki paid his servitium commune (2,000 golden florins) to the Roman Curia in two installments in the spring of 1319.